The 2020 HCFC Ban Deadline and the Future of your R22 Dependent System

 As the substance that allows your AC to cool the air in your home, R22 has been the industry-standard refrigerant since 1935.
 However, this coolant releases chlorine into the ozone layer, actively contributing to ozone depletion.
-Due to environmental concerns, a worldwide phase-out and eventual ban of R-22 is currently in progress.
+Due to environmental concerns, a worldwide phase-out has been in process.

-Though R-22 will still be available for use until the beginning of 2020, supplies are quickly diminishing and will continue to do so as the phase-out continues.
-Moreover, the cost of the coolant is skyrocketing due to scarcity, making maintenance and repairs such as condenser coil leaks on AC units that use R-22, far more expensive.
+Though the utilization of R22 in existing residential and commercial systems is still legal, inventories are quickly diminishing and will continue to do so as the phase-out continues.
+Moreover, the cost of the coolant itself is skyrocketing due to scarcity, making maintenance and repairs such as refrigerant recharges due to condenser coil leaks, far more expensive than in the past.

 AC Unit Replacement

 Naturally, banning R22 will render all systems that require the coolant outdated.
-Because many homeowners are simply unaware of the ban, most may not be prepared to replace their AC unit.
+However, since many homeowners are still unaware of the ban, most may not be prepared to replace their AC unit.
 Of course you can continue to use already-produced, reclaimed or recycled refrigerant to buy you some time, but as we mentioned above, it will become increasingly expensive to maintain.

 A Temporary Fix

 Because purchasing a brand new unit is pricey, there are alternative coolants for a temporary solution.
 These ozone-friendly drop-in coolants will work in an R-22 air conditioner while you budget for a replacement unit:

 Your system however, isn’t designed to work with drop-in coolants, so they will likely void your warranty.
 Plus, they cause your equipment to run less efficiently and wear out faster.
 That’s why they are only a temporary solution.

 A Smooth Transition with Comfort First